Advocating for Treatment of Noncompliant Patients

 "Often, there are reasons why patients are not doing what they should," states Gayle Byck, Ph.D., BCPA, CSA, and founder of InTune Health Advocates.
 "They may not understand or forget what the provider is telling them; they may not be able to afford the medications; they may not have transportation to get to follow up appointments; and they may not know what resources are available to help with costs, transportation, etc."

 What Steps Can You Take To Improve Compliance?

 To provide the best quality of care for patients, nurses may sometimes need to seek out ways to save patients from themselves.
-By identifying possible reasons a patient may be noncompliant, you have the opportunity to address it and set them up for success.
+By identifying possible reasons a patient may be non-compliant, you have the opportunity to address them and set them up for success.

 Educate Patients On The Risks Of Noncompliance

 Dr. Nikola Djordjevic, MD and Medical Advisor on LoudCloudHealth.com, suggests medical professionals "should make sure patients understand why it is important to comply with therapy and what will happen if they don't."
 Often, patients just need to be able to visualize a tangible consequence to motivate them to follow through with therapy instructions.